Bob Trevino Likes It: Plot

 Live-in aide Lily Trevino receives a text message from her boyfriend meant for another woman, leading her to break up with him.
-When she breaks the news to her father Bob and tries to connect with him through poetry, he ignores her and instead misogynistically shows photos of women he is trying to impress at his retirement village.
+When she breaks the news to her father Bob and tries to connect with him through poetry, he ignores her and instead shows photos of women he is trying to impress at his retirement village.

-She seeks help from a counsellor, cheerily explaining her abusive childhood and her mothers abandonment, leaving the counsellor in tears, who Lily consoles.
+She seeks help from a counselor, cheerily explaining her abusive childhood and her mother's abandonment, greatly upsetting the counselor, whom Lily consoles.

 Lily goes along on a date with one of her father's girlfriends, causing the woman to leave after she mistakes his date for another woman.
-Her father abandons her and then calls security when she attempts to apologise after finding her calls and texts go unanswered.
-In a final attempt to apologise to him, she searches for him on Facebook, finding a Bob Trevino with no profile photo, whom she requests to befriend.
+Her father abandons her and then calls security when she attempts to apologize after finding her calls and texts go unanswered.
+In a final attempt to apologize to him, she searches for him on Facebook, finding a Bob Trevino with no profile photo, whom she requests to befriend.

 After the request is accepted, she discovers that it is not her father, but a construction manager in nearby Indiana who, like Lily, has few friends of his own.
 He likes her posts and the two begin a conversation and friendship online.
 Bob's wife Jeannie is wary of the friendship, believing that Lily is a "Catfish", but allows him to meet her.

-The two finally meet when Lily's wheelchair user client Daphne accidentally causes the toilet to overflow, with Lily calling her "Dad" to help.
-Bob is able to fix the issue, but is shocked at how few life skills Lily has.
-He purchases a large number of tools for her, and they have coffee at a local diner, with him showing her kindness she had not received before.
+The two finally meet when Lily's wheelchair user client Daphne accidentally causes the toilet to overflow, with Lily calling her "dad" to help.
+Bob is able to fix the issue but is shocked at how few life skills Lily has.
+He purchases a large number of tools for her, and they have coffee at a local diner, with him showing her kindness she has not received before.

-Bob is distressed when he discovers that Lily has been calling him her Dad to Daphne.
-A tearful Lily believing that Bob will abandon her, tells him he can leave.
+Bob is distressed when he discovers that Lily has been calling him her dad to Daphne.
+A tearful Lily, believing that Bob will abandon her, tells him he can leave.
 But he instead tells her that they can talk it out, which shocks Lily.
 The two have a long conversation, where it is revealed that Bob and his wife's child died at a young age.